LLoCO: Learning Long Contexts Offline: Introduction

 This insight has led us to introduce \sys, a pipeline that learns contexts offline through the combination of context compression and parameter-efficient finetuning.
-Our pipeline consists of three stages: preprocessing, finetuning, and serving.
+It consists of three stages: preprocessing, finetuning, and serving.
 First, we preprocess the documents into ``cheat sheets''.
 Then, we employ Low-Rank Adaptation (LoRA)~\citep{hu_lora_2021} to perform parameter-efficient finetuning on these ``cheat sheets'' in groups.
-During model serving, we use a standard RAG retriever to retrieve the compressed document as well as the most relevant LoRA module, and apply them to the LLM for inference.
-The contributions of our work could be summarized as follows: \begin{itemize} \item We investigate how to learn long contexts effectively and demonstrate that through a novel combination of context compression and instruction finetuning, we can extend the context window of a 4k LLaMA2-7B to handle context lengths of up to 128k tokens, while achieving performance that greatly surpasses in-context learning with 30 times fewer tokens and $8.34\times$ latency speed-up. \item We propose \sys, a novel pipeline that combines context compression, retrieval, and parameter-efficient finetuning.
-This pipeline could be deployed to significantly speed up and reduce the cost of long document question answering. \end{itemize}
+For serving system design, we use a standard RAG retriever to retrieve the compressed document as well as the most relevant LoRA module, and apply them to the LLM for inference.
+The contributions of our work could be summarized as follows: \begin{itemize} \item We introduce a novel method for effectively modeling long contexts by combining context compression with instruction finetuning.
+Our approach extends the context window of a 4k LLaMA2-7B model to handle up to 128k tokens, achieving performance that significantly surpasses in-context learning while using $30 \times$ fewer tokens.

+\item We propose \sys, a novel framework that combines context compression, retrieval, and parameter-efficient finetuning.
+This pipeline could be deployed to significantly speed up and reduce the cost of long document question answering.
+With the compressed context during inference and instruction finetuning, we demonstrate that LLoCO achives a $7.62\times$ speedup over inference latency, and a $11.52\times$ higher throughput compared to finetuning over the original context.